-- Prior to re-wiring any ceiling fan, turn off electrical current at source by switching off circuit breakers.
+- Before rewiring any ceiling fan.
+Turn off electrical current at source by turning off circuit breakers.

-- CAUTION: Failing to disconnect power supply to ceiling fan may result in severe injury or death.
+- Failure to disconnect power to the ceiling fan may cause electrical shock, fire hazard, serious injury, or death.

-- Detach switch housing or light kit from the ceiling fan and unplug the kit wires.
+- Detach switch housing and/or light kit from the ceiling fan and disconnect the kit wires.

-- Unscrew the switch nut fastened to the existing fan switch.
+- Unscrew the switch nut attached to the old fan switch.

-- Write down the color of each wire and the portal number to which they are connected to on the switch.
+- Write down the color of each wire and the portal number to which they are attached on the switch.

-- Detach wires from existing fan switch.
-If wires are hard to remove, slide a paper clip into every hole (numbered 1, 2, 3 & L) and pull the wire out.
+- Remove wires from existing fan switch.
+If wires are hard to remove, insert a paper clip into each hole (numbered 1, 2, 3, L) and pull the wire out.

-- Notice word “STRIP” on the fan switch and note the length of the line above it.
-For safety, the lead on each wire to be re-attached to the new fan switch must be this length.
-If it is not, use a wire stripper to re-strip the wire and make lead length same as the line length over “STRIP” word.
+- Find word “STRIP” on the back of the fan switch.
+The lead Length on each wire to be re-attached to the new fan switch should be the same length as the line above word “STRIP”.

-- Twist wire leads tightly and push to insert every wire into the terminal as in the previous switch.
+- Twist each wire and push to insert into the portal as in the previous switch (refer to step 4).

-- Unscrew nut from new fan switch, and gently push fan wires and fan switch into switch housing.
+- Unscrew nut from new fan switch.
+Put the wires and switch back into the switch housing.

-- Mount the switch by feeding its threaded part through the designated hole in switch housing or light kit.
+- Mount the switch by feeding its threaded part through the designated hole.

-- Re-wire the light kit and re-connect it to the fan.
+- Re-connect the light kit to the ceiling fan.